Umich-DNNG/pynoise/RossiAlpha/README.md

 ### Editor
 Settings can be edited live during runtime using a vim.
+This operation is handled by ```editor.py```

 **Editor Options**
 There are a few choices when using the settings editor:
 * c - edit/view the current runtime settings.